BCharash/Memora/docs/design-journal.md

 - recording date
 - duration
 - Voice Memo ID
+- Whisper model
+- Operation (`transcribe` or `translate`)
+- original language when relevant to translation
 - separator
 - transcript

 The saved text format is intentionally simple and durable.

+The operation is stored explicitly in the transcript metadata rather than being inferred from the filename.
+Combine Files uses this metadata to distinguish transcription from translation.

+For backward compatibility, older transcript files without an `Operation:` line are treated as transcription files.

 ---